VincentBlackdot/theBookie/README.md

 Database
 This backend connects to an Azure SQL Database.
 Ensure your Azure SQL instance is properly configured to accept connections and that firewall settings allow access.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-yaml
-Copy code

----

-These README files offer clear setup instructions, configuration details, and usage information for both the frontend and backend of your Bookie application.
-Let me know if there’s anything more specific you’d like to include!